tm41m/tm41m.github.io/docs/daikon/census_divisions.md

     "land_area": 2004.2668
 }
 ```
-The attributes of a single census division can be observed by specifying the `census_division_name`.
+The attributes of a single census division can be observed by specifying the `name`.
 Special characters such as spaces and accents can be passed unencoded to the request.<br><br>
 `https://api.tm41m.com/census-divisions/search?region_code=QC&name=La Matapédia`
 {: .d-inline-block }
 GET